curl-tech/BT_2021/README.md

 ### Prerequisite
 1. Node Version: v14.17.2 : https://nodejs.org/en/download/
 2. Add .env in project root dir : Contact developers for this
-3. Install Mongodb.
+3. Install Mongodb as service with with default 27017 port.
 No extra configurations required : https://www.mongodb.com/try/download/community
 ### How to Run Backend

 To run backend :